EMGuyant/inquisitive-nature/_posts/2022-10-11-power-bi-iterators.md

 ## Introduction
 This post will build upon the Power BI file created in Part 1 of the series titled row_context_example.
 The example file for this post is iterator_functions, and both can be found here (<a class="social-list__link" href="https://github.com/EMGuyant/power-bi-key-fundamentals"><i class="fab fa-github"></i> GitHub</a>).

-As noted at the end of [Part One](https://ethanguyant.com/blog/2022-09-28-power-bi-row-context/){: .post__link}, creating a measure by default was unable to reference the row values of a column.
+As noted at the end of [Power BI Row Context: Understanding the Power of Context in Calculations](https://ethanguyant.com/blog/2022-09-28-power-bi-row-context/){: .post__link}, creating a measure by default was unable to reference the row values of a column.
 When creating a measure a column can be referenced and passed to a standard aggregation function.
 The standard aggregation function will return only a single aggregated value.
 This is not the row-by-row functionality that will be required to replace a calculated column, such as `SalesAmount`.

 Creating the desired measure will require an iterator function to create row context.